zeitan/alt-K/README.md

-# alt-K
+# alt+K
-simple bash script to emulate in Linux/zsh the cmd +  K from macOS or OSX
+Simple bash script to emulate in Linux/zsh the cmd +  K from macOS or OSX